Chunk, Align, Select: A Simple Long-sequence Processing Method for Transformers: Methodology

 With the selector and rewards designed above, we can optimize the selector with the PPO algorithm described in Section~\ref{sec:preliminary}.
-Note that in our setups, the environment (the transformer decoder) is changing during the training steps.
-Therefore, we alternatively update the selector and the decoder: in each interaction, we first fix the transformer and use the reward $R_\text{LM}$ to update the selector, then fix the selector and update the transformer with language modeling loss.
+Note that in our setups, the environment (the transformer) changes during the training steps.
+Therefore, we alternatively update the selector and transformer: in each interaction, we first fix the transformer and use the reward $R_\text{LM}$ and cross-attention scores to update the selector, then fix the selector and update the transformer with language modeling loss.
+In addition, the selector is similar to the chunk-wise RNN, so the time overhead of the selection process is low.